Foto del docente

 2009-2015: President/Coordinator of the Degree Course “Quality Control of Health Products”, Faculty of Pharmacy/School of Pharmacy, Biotechnology and Sport Sciences, University of Bologna, Italy.

-2009-2010: Collaboration for 2 months with Prof. Leon N. Cooper (Nobel Laureate, Physics) at the Institute for Brain and Neural Systems, Brown University, Providence, RI, U.S.A.
+2009-2010: Collaboration for 2 months with Prof. Leon N. Cooper (Nobel Laureate, Physics) at the Institute for Brain and Neural Systems, Brown University, Providence, RI, U.S.A..
 Research: bistability in synaptic plasticity, BMC theory.

 2014: Qualified for the position of Full Professor of Physiology.

-2017-present: Full Professor of Physiology, Department for Life Quality Studies, University of Bologna, Italy.
+2017-2025: Full Professor of Physiology, Department for Life Quality Studies, University of Bologna, Italy.

-He obtained funding for his researches from various Institutions, including the European Union, the Italian Ministry of University and Research (FIRB and PRIN projects), the National Research Council, the Monte di Bologna and Ravenna Foundation and the Carisbo Foundation from Bologna.
+He obtained funding for his research from various Institutions, including the European Union, the Italian Ministry of University and Research (FIRB and PRIN projects), the National Research Council, the Monte di Bologna and Ravenna Foundation and the Carisbo Foundation from Bologna.

 Updated list of peer-reviewed publications: http://www.ncbi.nlm.nih.gov/pubmed/?term=aicardi+g